Levar Stoney

-Levar Marcus Stoney (born March 20, 1981) is an American politician from the Commonwealth of Virginia and the 80th mayor of Richmond, Virginia.
-He served as the Secretary of the Commonwealth of Virginia from 2014 through 2016, the youngest member of Governor Terry McAuliffe's administration.
+Levar Marcus Stoney (born March 20, 1981) is an American politician who served as the 80th mayor of Richmond, Virginia, from 2017 to 2025.
+A member of the Democratic Party, he previously served as the Secretary of the Commonwealth of Virginia from 2014 through 2016, being the youngest member of Governor Terry McAuliffe's administration.

+Stoney was a candidate for lieutenant governor of Virginia in the 2025 elections, but he narrowly lost the nomination to fellow Democrat Ghazala Hashmi.

 Early and personal life

-Stoney was born on Long Island, New York.
+Stoney was born in Roosevelt, New York on Long Island.
 When he was seven years old, he moved with his younger brother to Virginia's Hampton Roads area.
 His parents never married; Stoney and his siblings were raised by their father (who supported the family via various low-wage jobs, and eventually became a high school janitor) and grandmother (a retired domestic worker).

 At Tabb High School in Tabb, Virginia, Stoney became quarterback on the school's football team, and also president of the student body (as he had in elementary and middle school).
 Stoney graduated from James Madison University in Harrisonburg, Virginia, in 2004.
 He was the first African-American male elected president of the student government, and involved with the school's chapter of the College Democrats.

 In 2016, Stoney divorced his wife of four years.
 He became engaged to Brandy Washington, a manager for Altria on February 22, 2022.
 They married almost exactly a year later, on February 23, 2023.
+Their daughter Sunday Washington Stoney was born in March 2024.